awslabs/open-data-docs/docs/kyfromabove/README.md

 ## Accessing KyFromAbove on AWS

 KyFromAbove imagery and LiDAR resources on AWS are managed by the Kentucky Division of Geographic Information.
-All KyFromAbove resources are available via a public bucket which means that users can access it freely.
+All KyFromAbove resources are available via a publicly accessible bucket which means that users can access it freely.

 The files are organized in a Kentucky-specific 5000x5000 foot grid (FIPS:1600) (EPSG:3089).
 Elevation data is available in Cloud Optimized GeoTIFF (COG) and Geopackage formats depending on the data type, raster or vector.
 Imagery data is available in Cloud Optimized GeoTIFF (COG) format.

 A Cloud Optimized GeoTIFF (COG) is a GeoTIFF file optimized for hosting on a HTTP file server.
 COG has an internal organization that enables more efficient workflows on the cloud by supporting HTTP GET range requests, where just parts of a file are requested and returned.

 ## Imagery Data Directory Structure